-General Choi Hong Hi (Korean surnames are listed first followed by their given name) is generally credited with the founding of the current form of taekwondo.
+In our style, General Choi Hong Hi (Korean surnames are listed first followed by their given name) is generally credited with the founding of our current form of taekwondo.
 Here is a article that summarizes his life.
 Here is an original news clipping.

 He founded the original International Taekwondo Federation.
 There are an original 24 patterns, or forms in this classification.
 The newer World Taekwondo Federation was formed afterwards.